celiolarcher/AUTOCVE/README.md

 In this current version, for proper use, it is recommended to install the library in the Anaconda package, since almost all dependencies are met in a fresh install.

-This library has not yet been tested on a Windows installation, so correct functionality is not guaranteed.

 ## Installing

 Just type the following commands: